apache/incubator-streampark-website/docs/flink-k8s/3-hadoop-resource-integration.md

 ​                c、`flink-sql-connector-hive`：https://repo1.maven.org/maven2/org/apache/flink/flink-sql-connector-hive-2.3.6_2.12/1.14.5/flink-sql-connector-hive-2.3.6_2.12-1.14.5.jar

-​            Similarly, the above-mentioned hive-related jars can also be dependently configured in the `Dependency` in the task configuration of Apache StreamPark in a dependent manner, which will not be repeated here.
+​            Similarly, the above-mentioned hive-related jars can also be dependently configured in the `Dependency` in the task configuration of Apache StreamPark™ in a dependent manner, which will not be repeated here.

 ##### ii、Add hive configuration file (hive-site.xml)